There are three primary ways to fax with Windows XP.

-Once this option is configured, you can opt to manually or automatically receive faxes – this will make it so that you can either automatically answer a fax or keep the computer from automatically answering the phone line.
+You can opt to manually or automatically receive faxes once fax console is configured.
+This will make it so that you can either automatically answer a fax or keep the computer from automatically answering the phone line.

 - – Dummies.com – How to Send a Document as a Fax in Windows XP

 - – Andy Rathbone – “Using Windows XP’s Hidden Fax Program.”

 - – Microsoft “Windows Picture and Fax Viewer Overview.”